 Broad Ing Cottage is situated on the edge of the village of Tirril, which nestles on the fringe of the Lake District National Park close to Ullswater and Penrith.

 All the rooms are on one level and overlook the pleasant rear garden or open fields.
-Being private and peaceful it is a perfect location for relaxing and therefore appeals to both couples and families alike.

 The rear garden is fully paved and catches the sun from early morning to late afternoon making it perfect for al-fresco dining.